BlockchainNTU/BlockchainNTU.GitHub.IO/src/content/welcome.md

 On the event day you can attend workshops on all the above platforms and choose any one to work on.
 However, to get a head-start before the hackathon, you can read some preliminary info about these platforms and do some initial platform-specific installations, as detailed below.

-In case you have no prior experience with Blockchain or these platforms, you can skip these steps and join us directly at the hackathon.
+In case you have no prior experience with Blockchain or these platforms, you can skip these installation steps.
+But do join us for the workshops at the begining of the event ([see event agenda](#agenda)) to learn from the basics.
 Our experts will guide you in the workshop and help you develop your first Blockchain project!

 ![](https://cdn-images-1.medium.com/max/1600/1*aM1KkhdoJH503iWID_WJ8A.png "Hackathon")